 - An asterisk (*) in the Match Flag column indicates that a match flag value is not generated for cases that could not be sent to the matching agency.
 A blank value code was added to indicate that the records were not sent to match or the match wasn’t performed.
 The school must resolve the conflict before disbursing aid.

 - An asterisk (*) after the EFC indicates the CPS selected the application for Verification.
-For details about the process, refer to the Verification page within this section or the SFA Handbook Application and Verification Guide Chapter 4 -Verification, Updates and Corrections.
+For details about the process, refer to the Verification page within this section or the FSA Handbook (Application and Verification Guide, Chapter 4).

 When a school receives the student’s FAFSA information (including a valid EFC), student aid can be awarded, a process called ‘packaging’.
 The general rule in packaging is that the student’s total financial aid and other Estimated Financial Assistance (EFA) must not exceed the student’s financial need.
 The EFC is deducted from the cost of attendance (COA) in order to determine the student's financial need.
 The college/university determines the COA, which is an estimate of the expenses that are usually incurred by students attending that school.
 Typically, a COA will include tuition, fees, living expenses (room and board), books and supplies, and transportation.
 Each school has a different COA.